bugusu/LearningR/README.md

 Busra Gultekin SUbasi
-This is a test of GitHub pull.
+This is a test of GitHub blahhblahh.
 TODO: Add more to the title of your project here

 # LearningR: